allmonday/resolver-vs-graphql/README-en.md

 }
 ```

-This implies a design idea of centralized parameter management.
-Although the consumers of the parameters are at various nodes, they can be obtained centrally by agreeing on variable aliases.
+This implies a centralized parameter management design philosophy.
+Although parameter consumers are at various nodes, centralized access can be achieved through agreed variable aliases.

-In the Resolver pattern, since the query is "hard - coded" in the code in advance, all parameters can be provided through a global variable like `context`:
+In Resolver mode, since queries are already "hardcoded" through code in advance, all parameters can be provided through global variables like context:

 ```python
 class Sprint(BaseSprint):